 ln: Doe

-While YAML doesn’t require quotes for strings, it’s a good practice to use them for strings containing special characters, spaces, or reserved words to avoid misinterpretation.
+While YAML doesn’t require strings to be quoted, it’s a good practice to quote strings that contain special characters, spaces, or reserved words.
+Use double quotes (") or single quotes (') to avoid parsing errors.

 Example: